Medieval History MA (Hons) 2021 entry

 The School of History at St Andrews has an international reputation for the diversity of teaching programmes offered.
 The School has expertise in medieval and modern history, from Scotland to Byzantium, and the Americas to the Middle East and South Asia.

-The School was ranked best in Scotland in the 2014 Research Excellence Framework (REF) for the quality and impact of its research.
+The School was ranked best in Scotland in the most recent (2014) Research Excellence Framework (REF) for the quality and impact of its research.

 The University has secured a TEF Gold Award for the quality of teaching and the undergraduate experience.